DeisData/deisdata.github.io/r/data-wrangling/index.md

     ## 10 Adelie  Torgersen           42            20.2               190        4250
     ## # … with 334 more rows

-If we put a `-` before the column names, we will not include those columns.
+If we put a `-` before the column names, we will include all but those columns.

 ``` r
 select(penguins, -year, -island)